Brothers at odds, but ruling family still holds key to Sri Lanka's future - NewsBreak

 EVIDENCE OF REFORMS

-The International Monetary Fund wants evidence of reforms before agreeing to a bailout, for which negotiations are ongoing.
-Sri Lanka also needs an agreement with bondholders and bilateral creditors to restructure its debt, and regain access to global financial markets.
+The International Monetary Fund wants evidence of reforms before agreeing to a bailout, for which negotiations are ongoing. read more Sri Lanka also needs an agreement with bondholders and bilateral creditors to restructure its debt, and regain access to global financial markets. read more

 Wickremesinghe belongs to a party that controls just one seat in parliament, while the SLPP and its coalition partners have a comfortable majority in the 225-seat legislature.